huggingface/optimum-habana/examples/text-generation/README.md

 - `--prompt` to benchmark the model on one or several prompts of your choice
 - `--attn_softmax_bf16` to run attention softmax layer in bfloat16 precision provided that the model (such as Llama) supports it
 - `--trim_logits` to calculate logits only for the last token in the first time step provided that the model (such as Llama) supports it
+- `--bucket_size` to grow the cache/input in multiples of `bucket_size` instead of padding up the kv-cache up to full size before starting
+- `--bucket_internal` more optimized version of bucketing for certain models like Llama
+- `--flash_attention_causal_mask` to further improve performance by taking advantage of specific lower-diagonal shape of inputs to softmax operation
+- `--use_flash_attention` to enable Habana Flash Attention
+- `--flash_attention_recompute` to reduce memory consumption on prompt stage
+- `--book_source` to use project Guttenberg books data as input.
+Usefull for testing large sequence lenghts.

+There are also some environment variables useful for benchmarking:
+- `export HF_DATASETS_TRUST_REMOTE_CODE=true` : Most datasets in lm-evaluation-harness are defined on HF using dataset scripts, and may require passing HF_DATASETS_TRUST_REMOTE_CODE=true
+- `export TQDM_DISABLE=1`: to disable all tqdm progress bars

+#### bigscience/bloom
 For example, you can reproduce the results presented in [this blog post](https://huggingface.co/blog/habana-gaudi-2-bloom) with the following command:
 ```bash
 python ../gaudi_spawn.py --use_deepspeed --world_size 8 run_generation.py \